-With connected technologies continuing to revolutionize manufacturing ecosystems around the world, business leaders are having to increase their efforts to secure critical IT systems and sensitive information.
+With connected technologies continuing to revolutionize manufacturing ecosystems worldwide, business leaders have to increase their efforts to secure critical IT systems and sensitive information.
 While digital transformation has been a net positive for most manufacturers, it also comes with a growing number of cybersecurity concerns.
-From ransomware incidents to large-scale data breaches, there’s no shortage of attack vectors that threaten the stability and continuity of modern businesses.
-For an increasing number of manufacturers, the reputational impact from business disruption only adds to the staggering financial losses.
-For those with a preferred status, impacting your customer’s core business will further accelerate the erosion of cashflow and profits.
+From ransomware incidents to large-scale data breaches, there’s no shortage of attack vectors that threaten modern businesses’ stability and continuity.
+For an increasing number of manufacturers, business disruption’s reputational impact only adds to the staggering financial losses.
+Those with a preferred status impacting your customer’s core business will further accelerate the erosion of cash flow and profits.

 The longer it takes to resolve a data breach or malware infection, the higher the financial impact.
-For example, organizations that are able to contain a breach in 30 days or fewer save more than $1 million compared to those who take longer, IBM reported.
+For example, organizations containing a breach in 30 days or fewer save more than $1 million compared to those that take longer, IBM reported.
 Considering the potential for significant economic hardships, manufacturers must carefully weigh the consequences of different types of cyber attacks to create a more effective cybersecurity framework and risk assessment process.

 Assessing the Risks of Common Cyber Attack Methods

-Cyber attacks come in many different forms, each with their own risks and mitigation strategies, yet they often have similar outcomes.
+Cyber attacks come in many different forms, each with its own risks and mitigation strategies, yet they often have similar outcomes.
 A single security incident can have a significant and lasting impact on any business.
-There are the direct financial losses, but growing concern is the impact of indirect losses.
+There are direct financial losses, but the growing concern is the impact of indirect losses.
 Brand value, reputation, and customer trust are often severely damaged when customer data is compromised.
-According to IBM’s most recent Cost of a Data Breach report, the average cost of a data breach stands around $3.92 million without factoring in lost business opportunities and decreased customer loyalty.
+According to IBM’s most recent Cost of a Data Breach Report, the average cost of a data breach stood around $3.92 million without factoring in lost business opportunities and decreased customer loyalty.
 This is particularly troubling for smaller manufacturing firms, as they often lack the established IT security practices needed to cope with severe cyber attacks.
-What’s more, roughly 43% of security breaches in 2019 targeted small businesses, according to research from Verizon, and this trend shows no signs of slowing in the years ahead.
+What’s more, roughly 43% of security breaches in 2019 targeted small businesses, according to Verizon’s research, and this trend shows no signs of slowing in the years ahead.

-1. Identity theft: Although most incidents of identity theft target consumer data, manufacturers often maintain large customer databases with all sorts of valuable information.
-Using targeted malware or stolen credentials, hackers can infiltrate companies’ outer defenses and gain access to sensitive production data, intellectual property, and payment information.
+1. Identity theft: Although most identity theft targets consumer data, manufacturers often maintain large customer databases with all sorts of valuable information.
+Using targeted malware or stolen credentials, hackers can infiltrate companies’ outer defenses and access sensitive production data, intellectual property, and payment information.

-2. Phishing: The integrity of network infrastructure and active endpoints is a top concern for most IT administrators, but human error also plays a significant role in modern security breaches.
+2. Phishing: The integrity of network infrastructure and active endpoints is a top concern for most IT administrators, but the human error also plays a significant role in modern security breaches.
 Phishing attacks use social engineering tactics to trick employees into handing over their personal information and access credentials.
-Considering 88% of SMBs and 91% of enterprises that experience a security breach report human error was a contributing factor, according to Kaspersky Labs, it’s crucial to include phishing scams in any cybersecurity risk assessment.
+Considering 88% of SMBs and 91% of enterprises experiencing a security breach report human error was a contributing factor.
+According to Kaspersky Labs, it’s crucial to include phishing scams in any cybersecurity risk assessment.

 3. Spear phishing: While similar to phishing scams, this cyber attack method is much more specialized.
 In many cases, hackers target specific departments or employees with convincing emails that appear to come from inside the organization.
-As noted by Verizon, around 90% of data-loss incidents have some kind of “phishing or social engineering component.”
+Verizon noted that around 90% of data-loss incidents have some “phishing or social engineering component.”

-5. Compromised web pages: Rather than targeting manufacturing companies themselves, some hackers will leverage business websites to deliver malware to end customers and site visitors.
-This is often achieved by embedding harmful links or programs that will automatically download malware onto the users’ computers.
-These situations can severely damage the reputation of manufacturing firms, as it suggests they aren’t following cybersecurity best practices.
+5. Compromised web pages: Rather than targeting manufacturing companies themselves, some hackers will leverage business websites to deliver malware to end customers and website visitors.
+This is often achieved by embedding harmful links or programs that automatically download malware onto the users’ computers.
+These situations can severely damage manufacturers’ reputations, as it suggests they aren’t following cybersecurity best practices.

-Although these five cybersecurity tactics are major risks for manufacturing companies, there are other attack vectors that pose a more immediate threat to both internal and external operations.
+Although these five cybersecurity tactics are major risks for manufacturing companies, other attack vectors pose a more immediate threat to internal and external operations.

 Other Key Threats to Include in a Cybersecurity Risk Assessment

-Any effective risk analysis framework must take manufacturing endpoints into account, especially considering the growing reliance on internet-of-things devices.
-This includes digital control systems, environmental sensors, smartphones and other internet-connected equipment.
-According to research from SonicWall, IoT-based malware attacks increased by 215.7% in 2018, while malware over HTTPs has continued to surge by 58% year-over-year.
+Any effective risk analysis framework must consider manufacturing endpoints, especially considering the growing reliance on internet-of-things devices.
+This includes digital control systems, environmental sensors, smartphones, and other internet-connected equipment.
+According to SonicWall’s research, IoT-based malware attacks increased by 215.7% in 2018, while malware over HTTPS has continued to surge by 58% year-over-year.

-One reason IIoT is particularly vulnerable to malware and other types of attacks is that most devices lack built-in security features or firmware.
+IIoT is particularly vulnerable to malware and other types of attacks because most devices lack built-in security features or firmware.
 How common are IoT security incidents?
-One study by NETSCOUT found that it takes only five minutes on average for an IoT device to be targeted once it’s been connected to the Internet.
+One study by NETSCOUT found that it takes only five minutes on average for an IoT device to be targeted once connected to the Internet.
 After a hacker has gained control over these devices, they can easily deliver malware to other connected systems or incorporate it into a botnet for use in large-scale DDoS attacks.